Tromwey/Bootcamp-Challenge/README.md

 * `test-login` Runs all the tests for the LoginPage fixture
 * `test-today` Runs all the tests for the TodayPage fixture
 * `test-login-multi` Runs all the tests for the LoginPage fixture in both explorers (Chrome and Firefox)
+* `test-reporter` Runs all the implemented tests generating a report